conio-tools/conio-shim/README.md

 The purpose of the Conio shim layer is to translate various Kubernetes objects (starting from simple Pod definitions to complex Helm charts) to Hadoop-compatible (YARN) applications.

-Disclaimer: this tool is in alpha stage and under heavy development.
+Disclaimer: this tool is in pre-alpha stage and under heavy development.
 It hasn't been tested thoroughly yet, and you should use with extreme care.

 ## Usage